MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Install-and-Configure-Windows-Server-2012-R2-Essentials-or-Windows-Server-Essentials-Experience.md

 9. In the pages that follow, click **Next**, and then on the confirmation page, click **Install**.

-10. After the installation is complete, --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server Essentials Experience will be listed as a server role in Server Manager.
+10. After the installation is complete,  Windows Server Essentials Experience will be listed as a server role in Server Manager.

 11. In the flag notification area in **Server Manager**, click the flag, and then click **Configure Windows Server Essentials**.

 12. Follow the wizard to configure Windows Server Essentials.
 Depending on your Active Directory configuration, you will be informed whether you are configuring Windows Server Essentials on a domain controller or as a domain member.
 Click **Configure** to begin the configuration.
 The configuration process takes approximately 10 minutes to complete.

 ##  <a name="BKMK_VirtualWSE"></a> Virtualize your environment
- --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials,  --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Standard, and --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Datacenter can be run as virtual machines.
-You run virtual machines by using the Hyper-V management tools on a server running Hyper-V. From a licensing perspective, --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials allows you to set up the Hyper-V role and virtualize your environment.
-The license allows you to set up another guest operating system that is running --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials.
-Depending on your system provider’s configuration, --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials enables you to set up a virtualized environment seamlessly.
+  Windows Server 2012 R2 Essentials,   Windows Server 2012 R2 Standard, and  Windows Server 2012 R2 Datacenter can be run as virtual machines.
+You run virtual machines by using the Hyper-V management tools on a server running Hyper-V. From a licensing perspective,  Windows Server 2012 R2 Essentials allows you to set up the Hyper-V role and virtualize your environment.
+The license allows you to set up another guest operating system that is running  Windows Server 2012 R2 Essentials.
+Depending on your system provider’s configuration,  Windows Server 2012 R2 Essentials enables you to set up a virtualized environment seamlessly.

 #### To deploy Windows Server Essentials as a virtual machine

 1. After the Windows Welcome page (depending on your system provider’s configuration), the **Before you begin** page provides an option to set up Windows Server Essentials as a virtual instance or on physical hardware.
 The availability of these options is predefined by your system provider and both options may not always be available.
-To install --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials as a virtual machine, in **Install Windows Server Essentials**, select **Install as virtual instance**, and then click **Configure**.
+To install  Windows Server 2012 R2 Essentials as a virtual machine, in **Install Windows Server Essentials**, select **Install as virtual instance**, and then click **Configure**.

 2. The wizard will provision a virtual machine which takes about five minutes.